LTTLabsOSS/markbench-tests/cyberpunk2077/README.md

 # Cyberpunk 2077

-Navigates menus to in-game benchmark then runs it.
+Navigates menus to the in-game benchmark then runs it.

 ## Prerequisites